Meet the Team

 Deputy Director

-Elise Ravenscroft is Deputy Director and brings over twenty years of fundraising and event management to the Institute for Education.
+Elise Ravenscroft is Deputy Director and brings over twenty years of event management and fundraising to the Institute for Education.
 Throughout her career, she has been dedicated to working with organizations and programs that promote positive social change.
 Ms. Ravenscroft has crafted strategic development programs from the ground-up for organizations of every size, spanning political, advocacy, educational, humanitarian and charitable fields.
 Her expertise has helped to transform programs for many of today’s non-profit organizations.
 Prior to joining the Institute for Education, She has worked with a variety of clients including American Kidney Foundation, Global Business Coalition, BlueCross/BlueShield, American Red Cross, and the Mentor International.
 Working closely with the boards, presidents, faculty and staffs of these organizations, she designed and implemented comprehensive development and communication plans to raise public awareness and philanthropic support for their programs.
 As a volunteer, Ms. Ravenscroft is involved with many local charities, educational and professional organizations.
 She is currently a member of the Direct Marketing Association (DMA), Meeting Professionals International (MPI), and the Association of Fundraising Professionals (AFP).

 Raluca Barbulescu